-CHICAGO (WLS) -- At least 11 people have been shot, three fatally, in gun violence across Chicago this weekend, police said.
+CHICAGO -- At least 18 people have been shot, one fatally, in weekend gun violence across Chicago, police said.

 INTERACTIVE SAFETY TRACKER Track crime and safety in your neighborhood